earnsparemoney/backend/README.md

 # backend
-A go implementation of backend service
+A nodejs implementation of backend service